Young module multiplicities and classifying the indecomposable Young permutation modules: The indecomposable Young permutation modules

 \begin{proof} This follows from calculating the relevant $p$-cores as follows: The $p$-core of $(r-1,1)$ is

-The $p$-core of $(r-2,2)$ is \end{proof} We can now classify the indecomposable Young permutation modules over fields of odd characteristic. \begin{prop} Let $p$ be an odd prime.
+If $p$ is odd, then the $p$-core of $(r-2,2)$ is \end{proof} We can now classify the indecomposable Young permutation modules over fields of odd characteristic. \begin{prop} Let $p$ be prime.
 Let $r\in\mathbb{N}$, and $\lambda\vdash r$.
-Then the following hold: \begin{enumerate}[(a)] \item If $p$ does not divide $r$ then $M^\lambda$ is indecomposable if, and only if, $\lambda=(r)$. \item If $p$ divides $r$, then $M^\lambda$ is indecomposable if, and only if, $\lambda=(r-1,1)$, or $\lambda=(r)$. \end{enumerate} Moreover, when $M^\lambda$ is decomposable, it has at least one indecomposable direct summand which does not lie in the principal block of $\mS_r$. \end{prop} \begin{proof} Suppose $p$ does not divide $r$.
+Then the following hold: \begin{enumerate}[(a)] \item If $p$ does not divide $r$ then $M^\lambda$ is indecomposable if, and only if, $\lambda=(r)$. \item If $p$ is odd, and divides $r$, then $M^\lambda$ is indecomposable if, and only if, $\lambda=(r-1,1)$, or $\lambda=(r)$. \end{enumerate} Furthermore, if either \begin{enumerate}[(i)] \item $p$ is odd, but $p$ and $r$ are not both $3$, or \item $p=2$ and $r$ is odd, \end{enumerate} then $M^\lambda$ is decomposable if, and only if, it has summands lying outside of the principal block. \end{prop} \begin{proof} Suppose $p$ does not divide $r$.
 We may assume that $l(\lambda)\geq 2$.
 Then by Lemma \ref{lem:triv} and Lemma \ref{lem:chi}, both $\chi^{(r-1,1)}$, and $\chi^{(r)}$ have non-zero multiplicity in $\xi^\lambda$.
 By Lemma \ref{lem:12} these two characters lie in different $p$-blocks.
 It follows that $M^\lambda$ has composition factors lying in different blocks and hence is decomposable.

-We now consider the case of $p$ dividing $r$.
+We now consider the case of $p$ being odd and dividing $r$.
 By Lemma \ref{lem:n-1}, the permutation module $M^{(r-1,1)}$ is indecomposable, and certainly $M^{(r)}$ is the trivial module and hence is indecomposable.
-For the case $r=3$, and $p=3$ this leaves only $M^{(1,1,1)}\cong k\mS_3$ which is certainly decomposable (it decomposes into projective indecomposable summands $Y^{(2,1)}$ and $Y^{(1,1,1)}$ corresponding to the two non-isomorphic simple $k\mS_3$ modules).
+For the case $r=3$, and $p=3$ this leaves only $M^{(1,1,1)}\cong k\mS_3$ which is certainly decomposable (it decomposes into projective indecomposable summands $Y^{(2,1)}$ and $Y^{(1,1,1)}$ corresponding to the two non-isomorphic simple $k\mS_3$-modules).
 The result therefore holds for $r=3$.
 If $r\geq 4$ and $\lambda\neq (r),(r-1,1)$, then by Lemma \ref{lem:triv} and Lemma \ref{lem:chi} the characters $\chi^{(r-2,2)}$ and $\chi^{(r)}$ have non-zero multiplicity in $\xi^\lambda$.
 By Lemma \ref{lem:2}, the characters $\chi^{(r-2,2)}$ and $\chi^{(r)}$ lie in different $p$-blocks.
 It follows that $M^\lambda$ is decomposable.
 This completes the proof. \end{proof}

 Thus, for odd primes we have completed the classification.
-We are left to consider the less straightforward case of $p=2$.
-We will reduce the problem to $2$-part partitions by the same methods as in odd characteristic.
+We are left only to complete the less straightforward case of $p=2$ and $r$ even.
+We first reduce the problem to $2$-part partitions by similar methods to those used above.